-You can opt for a tour that focuses on the city itself, visiting highly-regarded local outfits like the Speakeasy Brewery in south San Francisco, Magnolia Brewery in Haight-Ashbury, or the Beach Chalet Brewery at Ocean Beach.
+You can opt for a tour that focuses on the city itself, visiting highly-regarded local outfits like the Speakeasy Brewery in south San Francisco, Magnolia Brewery in Dogpatch, or the ThirstyBear Brewing Company in SOMA.
 Or you can venture slightly further afield, with visits to breweries in Marin County and as far north as Sonoma.

-Public tours are available at a cost of $89 from Thursdays to Sundays, with three different breweries visited per tour.
+Public tours are available from $85 from Fridays to Sundays, with three different breweries visited per tour.

 Bluxome Street Winery

 A century ago, more than 100 wineries flourished in what is now known as San Francisco's South of Market (SOMA) district.
-Bluxome Street Winery has only been open a few months, and is reviving this 100-year old San Francisco industry with the establishment of their own working winery just a few blocks from nearby AT&T Park and the Caltrain station at Fourth and King Streets.
+Bluxome Street Winery is reviving this 100-year old San Francisco industry with the establishment of their own working winery just a few blocks from nearby AT&T Park and the Caltrain station at Fourth and King Streets.

-Gourmet Walks offer a Gourmet San Francisco walking tour through the elegant Victorian neighbourhood of Hayes Valley, with breaks for seasonal ice-cream, gingerbread cupcakes, and artisanal charcuterie to name but three of the culinary diversions on offer.
-There's also a three-hour Gourmet Napa walking tour in downtown Napa.
-Two sublime chocolate tours are also extremely popular, including the ULTRA chocolate tour which switches things up a notch by adding wine pairings and even a chocolate cocktail.
+Gourmet Walks run a 7-stop walking tour through the elegant Victorian neighbourhood of Hayes Valley, with breaks for seasonal ice-cream, gingerbread cupcakes, and artisanal charcuterie to name but three of the culinary diversions on offer.
+There's also a three-hour Downtown Napa tour featuring breakfast tacos and Mediterranean appetisers, in addition to two extremely popular chocolate excursions, including the ULTRA chocolate tour which features wine pairings and a chocolate cocktail.

-The newest of Gourmet Walks' tours is a three-hour Gourmet Japantown/Fillmore outing which makes stops at seven local shops and restaurants, sampling some of the most authentic local cuisine and street food from five different cultures - Japanese, Thai, Korean, Vietnamese and Indian.
+The newest of Gourmet Walks' tours is a three-hour Gourmet Japantown/Fillmore outing which makes stops at seven local shops and restaurants, sampling some of the most authentic local cuisine and street food from five different food cultures - Japanese, Thai, Korean, Vietnamese and Indian.
 Snack on potato curry puffs and banh mi sandwiches while knowledgeable guides share recipes, cooking tips and stories about the growth of Asian cuisine in San Francisco.
 This tour runs on selected Saturdays and costs $80 per person.